 - Personality conflicts between a client and his lawyer.

 - Collecting a bill owed by a lawyer.
-The Courts handle cases like that.
+The courts handle cases like that.

-What happens after you file the grievance?
+What happens after you file a complaint?

 Key points to remember include: